turingschool/mod-0-curriculum/session3/index.md

 ### Follow-Ups

+- We left feedback on everyones session 1 homeworks, be sure to check your gists!
+- Make sure that you're checking slack at least once a day
+- Be sure to stay at your home directory or below
 - Make sure that you're asking questions using the formula we provided in slack
-- Trouble with the markdown extension on the markdown portion of the session 1 hw
-- Be sure to stay at your home directory or below

 ### Today's Goals